newcontext-oss/kitchen-terraform/README.md

 For each group:

-- the default `attributes` mapping consists of equivalently named attributes for each output variable; additional or overridden associations can be added.
+- the default `attributes` mapping consists of equivalently named attributes for each output variable as well as a "terraform_state" attribute containing the pathname of the state file; additional or overridden associations can be added.

 - the default `controls` collection is empty